Why Wood Gasification is part of This Permaculture Design

 The process of burning biomass at very high temperatures in an oxygen starved environment to pull off hydrogen (H2) and carbon monoxide (CO) is knows as pyrolysis.

-The gasification units or ‘generators’ can be made in a surprising variety of ways but here is a cross sectioned diagram of a unit promoted by FEMA in the 1940s.
+The gasification units or ‘generators’ can be made in a surprising variety of ways but here is a cross sectioned diagram of a unit also developed and found on the All Power Labs website.

 The point is… we are not inventing a new technology, but with the tools and materials we have available to us today, building gasification units is a very real alternative for many people and situations.

-Wayne has been running on woodgas for over 8 years.
+At the time of the article, Wayne had been running on woodgas for over 8 years.
 Here are some of the bottom line results he shared in the article;

 Does it Really Work?
 Let’s take this in steps.